jon-harper/E34M1/docs/modules/top.md

 There are two versions available of the Top module.

-1. Top with Endstop and Wire Anchor: Top piece modified for M1 with a cable guide.
+1. Top with Endstop and Wire Anchor
-2. PCB Mount Top with Endstop: Top piece for PCB mount users without a cable guide.
-See [Toolhead PCB Mount](#toolhead-pcb-mount).
+2. PCB Mount Top with Endstop

 ### Top with Endstop and Wire Anchor

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">

+**Description**

+This is a stock EVA Top piece modified for users with umbilicals.

+**Bill of Materials**

 | Parts     | Qty |
 |-----------|-----|